Section 17 Lesson 1 | Verb gustar - Abriqqi.com - Spanish tutorial

 1. I like you

-2. And do I like you?
+2. And do you like me?

 3. No, I don’t like you